Minecraft NBT Editor

 Save or Convert

-Save back into the original format or export into JSON, SNBT, DAT, or schematic formats.
+Save back into the original format or export into JSON, SNBT, DAT, TXT, or schematic formats.

 Frequently Asked Questions